chevah/geck/content/generic.rst

 The data attribute is a dictionary with key / values that make sense for the error.

+Don't use the `assert` statement in code but rather raise an explicit error.
+`assert` statement optimization is useless as it was scientifically proven that some bugs only show up when a customer uses the machine and we want those exceptions to be raised in production and not be accidentally disabled.

+Don't raise `AssertionError` outside of the test code.
+Use `RuntimeError` or a more specific exception.

+The `AssertionError` should never be handled; be in production nor in testing code.
+Using `self.assertRaises(AssertionError)` is a form of handling an exception.

+Don't raise `RuntimeError` outside of the production code.
+Use `AssertionError` when implementing doubles, stub or mock implementation to support the testing.

+All raised assertions should have a descriptive message.
+Raising an error without a message is a way of saying:
+"I cared enough to give you an error, but not enough to tell you what is going on".

 Experimental Features Without Feature Branches
 ==============================================